 What is the design community in Singapore?
 It seems like you contribute a lot with events like LUMEN and The Swap Show.
 Are there other events or platforms where designers can connect with each other?

 The Singapore design community is a young and vibrant one.
-I think I said in 2015 that this is absolutely the best time to be a designer.
+I think I said in 2015 that this is absolutely the best time to be a designer in Singapore.
 Everyone is driven and inspired to do good work, to up the design standards and to have their own voice in each project.
 I think this is really heartwarming to see as the landscape was different when I first left the country compared when I came back.
 Many designers are taking initiative to organize various events and exhibitions, and working on collaborative projects with different creatives, which is absolutely awesome.
 It brings the designers ever closer and grows the community even more beyond the non-design community.

 Foreign Policy's work for Singapore Design Week